 The Urban Bourbon Half Marathon presented by Jim Beam® (UBHM) utilizes the simple color-coded Event Alert System (EAS) to communicate the status of course conditions to participants leading up to and on race day.
 The levels range from Low (green) to Moderate (yellow) to High (red) to Extreme (black) primarily based on the weather, as well as other conditions.

-Pre-race, all event staff, volunteers and participants should familiarize themselves with the anticipated event conditions, safety procedures and the Event Alert System.
+Pre-race, all event staff, volunteers and participants should familiarize themselves with the anticipated event conditions, safety procedures and the EAS.
 Alert updates will be communicated via email and social media.
 On race day, everyone should stay tuned to PA announcements and the flag warning system at the start, finish and water stations along the course for the most accurate, up-to-date event conditions.

 Inclement Weather Communication

 Louisville in the fall can bring tricky weather, and the UBHM team wants to make sure you are safe no matter the weather conditions.
 Race staff, along with local meteorologists, will monitor weather forecasts leading up to the race.
 The event will take place rain or shine.
 If lightning is within 10 miles of the race start line, race officials will make the decision to delay the start until the lightning clears.
 We will make announcements of any changes through social media (Urban Bourbon Half Marathon presented by Jim Beam® on Facebook, @urbanbourbonhm on Twitter and @urbanbourbonhalf on Instagram) and over the race PA system.
 Participants and spectators should follow UBHM on social media to be made aware of weather updates.

 There are no race registration refunds if the race is cancelled.
 Due to the nature of the event and the necessary LMPD personnel required for road closures, the race cannot be moved to another date.